secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### Quote Template Types

 GitLab uses 5 quote templates to support each type of transaction.
-The following quote templates are available on all quote types.
+The following quote templates are available on all quotes (New Subscription, Amendment, Renewal)

 | Template                            | Use For                                                                                                  |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------|